rapPayne/flutter-hands-on-intro-presentation/README.md

 The [Final Solution](solution) - Can be found here.

 ## Starters and checkpoints
 We have saved versions of the solutions at certain spots.
-To get to a
+To get to a starter/checkpoint, clone this repository and do this:

+    git checkout <branch_name>